Arriving In Da Nang: A Calm, Practical Guide for First-Time Travellers

 • Currency exchange booths, although better rates are usually found in the city

-If you need a local SIM, major providers such as Viettel, Mobifone and Vinaphone have counters where staff can help you with setting up a physical SIM or eSIM.
-Viettel is widely known for reliable coverage across Vietnam.
+If you need a local SIM, major providers such as Viettel, Mobifone and Vinaphone have counters where staff can help you set up either a physical SIM or an eSIM.
+Viettel is widely recognised for reliable coverage across Vietnam.

 How to Get From the Airport to Your Accommodation